 - PTI's dual-focus program blends front office management skills and back office clinical skills making you a well-rounded, versatile employee.

-- Your venipuncture instruction prepares you for the National Center for Competency Testing (NCCT) Phlebotomy Technician Certification exam.
+- Your venipuncture instruction prepares you to sit for the American Medical Technologists (AMT) Phlebotomy Technician Certification Exam.

 - The PTI Medical Assisting associate degree program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB) permitting you to sit for your Certified Medical Assistant (CMA) exam.